centau/ecr/tut/crashcourse.md

 ## End

 At this point, most of the main concepts and features of `ECR` have been covered.

-However there are a lot more features that are not documented here.
-You can read other guides on specifics of the library or view the API to find out more.
+You can read other guides on usage of the library or view the API for more details.